 No doubt you’ve heard the phrase, ‘attitude is everything.’
-Here at Cancer Recovery Foundation International (CRFI), we believe it is an integral part of healing from cancer.
+At Cancer Recovery Foundation (CRF), we believe attitude is an integral part of healing from cancer.
+CRF is rooted in the belief that surviving cancer requires caring for the whole person.

 Among some of the steps he recommends: